Anasousa11/project-milestone-1/README.md

-🖼️ Screenshots Aligned to User Stories
+🖼️ <h3>Screenshots Aligned to User Stories</h3>

-1. As a parent, I want to understand the nursery’s values.
+<strong>1.
+As a parent, I want to understand the nursery’s values.</strong>
 <img width="454" alt="about-ss" src="https://github.com/user-attachments/assets/b90261ff-1102-480d-9b23-de9162f09d93" />

-2. As a new visitor, I want to browse pictures of the environment.
+<strong>2.
+As a new visitor, I want to browse pictures of the environment. </strong>
 <img width="295" alt="gallery-ss" src="https://github.com/user-attachments/assets/0a29f2f3-b679-454e-b337-bc715ef615d9" />

-3. As a parent, I want an easy way to contact the nursery.
+<strong>3.
+As a parent, I want an easy way to contact the nursery. </strong>
 <img width="451" alt="contact-info" src="https://github.com/user-attachments/assets/b183c4b4-aea6-48d7-8593-8c0c67cf51f1" />

-4. As a parent, I want to be able to trust the nursery
+<strong>4.
+As a parent, I want to be able to trust the nursery</strong>
 <img width="414" alt="testimony-ss" src="https://github.com/user-attachments/assets/4d43a7bd-5fca-4cd2-aeee-808ec96ff767" />

-<strong>Planning</strong>
+<h3>Planning</h3>

-I began by identifying the purpose of the website: to inform parents that there are different teaching methods such as the Montessori method, how that looks like and the benefits.
+I began by identifying the purpose of the website: <strong> To inform parents that there are different teaching methods such as the Montessori method, how that looks like and the benefits. </strong>

 I sketched wireframes for the homepage, about page, and contact page using Balsamiq.